-e.
 Removal of a Candidate

 A school site administrator has the right at any time to terminate the Teacher Candidate's assignment.
 However, in the event the Teacher Candidate does not fulfill their obligations to the students and to the Mentor Teacher, or if for any reason, the assignment needs to be terminated, a discussion is required with the University Supervisor.

 Appendices

-Appendix A California Teaching Performance Expectations (TPEs)
+Appendix A: California Teaching Performance Expectations (TPEs)

-TPE 1: Engaging & Supporting All Students in Learning 4.
-Know how to access resources to support students, including 1.
-Apply knowledge of students, including their prior experiences, those who have experienced trauma, homelessness, foster care, interests, and social- emotional learning needs, as well as their funds incarceration, and/or are medically fragile. of knowledge and cultural, language, and socioeconomic Maintain high expectations for learning with appropriate support for the full range of students in the classroom. backgrounds, to engage them in learning.
-Establish and maintain clear expectations for positive classroom 2.
-Maintain ongoing communication with students and families, behavior and for student-to-student and student-to-teacher including the use of technology to communicate with and support interactions by communicating classroom routines, procedures, students and families, and to communicate achievement and norms to students and families. expectations and student progress.
-3. Connect subject matter to real-life contexts and provide active TPE 3: Understanding & Organizing Subject Matter for Student learning experiences to engage student interest, support student Learning motivation, and allow students to extend their learning.
-1. Demonstrate knowledge of subject matter, including the adopted 4.
-Use a variety of developmentally and ability-appropriate instructional California State Standards and curriculum frameworks. strategies, resources, and assistive technology, including principles 2.
-Use knowledge about students and learning goals to organize the of Universal Design of Learning (UDL) and Multi-Tiered System of curriculum to facilitate student understanding of subject matter, and Supports (MTSS) to support access to the curriculum for a wide make accommodations and/or modifications as needed to promote range of learners within the general education classroom and environment student access to the curriculum.
-3. Plan, design, implement, and monitor instruction consistent with Promote students' critical and creative thinking and analysis through activities that provide opportunities for inquiry, problem solving, current subject-specific pedagogy in the content area(s) of responding to and framing meaningful questions, and reflection. instruction, and design and implement disciplinary and cross- disciplinary learning sequences, including integrating the visual and 6.
-Provide a supportive learning environment for students' first and/or performing arts as applicable to the discipline. second language acquisition by using research-based instructional approaches, including focused English Language Development, 4.
-Individually and through consultation and collaboration with other Specially Designed Academic Instruction in English (SDAIE), educators and members of the larger school community, plan for scaffolding across content areas, and structured English immersion, effective subject matter instruction and use multiple means of and demonstrate an understanding of the difference among students representing, expressing, and engaging students to demonstrate whose only instructional need is to acquire Standard English their knowledge. proficiency, students who may have an identified disability affecting 5.
-Adapt subject matter curriculum, organization, and planning to their ability to acquire Standard English proficiency, and students support the acquisition and use of academic language within learning who may have both a need to acquire Standard English proficiency activities to promote the subject matter knowledge of all students, and an identified disability. including the full range of English learners, Standard English 7.
-Provide students with opportunities to access the curriculum by learners, students with disabilities, and students with other learning incorporating the visual and performing arts, as appropriate to the needs in the least restrictive environment. content and context of learning.
-6. Use and adapt resources, standards-aligned instructional materials, 8.
-Monitor student learning and adjust instruction while teaching so that and a range of technology, including assistive technology, to students continue to be actively engaged in learning. facilitate students' equitable access to the curriculum.
-7. Model and develop digital literacy by using technology to engage TPE 2: Creating & Maintaining Effective Environment for Learning students and support their learning, and promote digital citizenship, 1.
-Promote students' social-emotional growth, development, and including respecting copyright law, understanding fair use guidelines individual responsibility using positive interventions and supports, and the use of Creative Commons license, and maintaining Internet security. restorative justice, and conflict resolution practices to foster a caring community where each student is treated fairly and respectfully by 8.
-Demonstrate knowledge of effective teaching strategies aligned with adults and peers. the internationally recognized educational technology standards.
-2. Create learning environments (i.e., traditional, blended, and online) that promote productive student learning, encourage positive interactions among students, reflect diversity and multiple perspectives, and are culturally responsive.
-3. Establish, maintain, and monitor inclusive learning environments that are physically, mentally, intellectually, and emotionally healthy and safe to enable all students to learn, and recognize and appropriately address instances of intolerance and harassment among students, such as bullying, racism, and sexism.
+TPE 1: Engaging & Supporting All Students in Learning

+- Apply knowledge of students, including their prior experiences, interests, and social- emotional learning needs, as well as their funds of knowledge and cultural, language, and socioeconomic backgrounds, to engage them in learning. - Maintain ongoing communication with students and families, including the use of technology to communicate with and support students and families, and to communicate achievement expectations and student progress. - 3.
+Connect subject matter to real-life contexts and provide active learning experiences to engage student interest, support student motivation, and allow students to extend their learning. - 4.
+Use a variety of developmentally and ability-appropriate instructional strategies, resources, and assistive technology, including principles of Universal Design of Learning (UDL) and Multi-Tiered System of Supports (MTSS) to support access to the curriculum for a wide range of learners within the general education classroom and environment - Promote students' critical and creative thinking and analysis through activities that provide opportunities for inquiry, problem solving, responding to and framing meaningful questions, and reflection. - 6.
+Provide a supportive learning environment for students' first and/or second language acquisition by using research-based instructional approaches, including focused English Language Development, Specially Designed Academic Instruction in English (SDAIE), scaffolding across content areas, and structured English immersion, and demonstrate an understanding of the difference among students whose only instructional need is to acquire Standard English proficiency, students who may have an identified disability affecting their ability to acquire Standard English proficiency, and students who may have both a need to acquire Standard English proficiency and an identified disability. - 7.
+Provide students with opportunities to access the curriculum by incorporating the visual and performing arts, as appropriate to the content and context of learning. - 8.
+Monitor student learning and adjust instruction while teaching so that students continue to be actively engaged in learning.

+TPE 2: Creating & Maintaining Effective Environment for Learning

+- Promote students' social-emotional growth, development, and individual responsibility using positive interventions and supports, restorative justice, and conflict resolution practices to foster a caring community where each student is treated fairly and respectfully by adults and peers. - Create learning environments (i.e., traditional, blended, and online) that promote productive student learning, encourage positive interactions among students, reflect diversity and multiple perspectives, and are culturally responsive. - Establish, maintain, and monitor inclusive learning environments that are physically, mentally, intellectually, and emotionally healthy and safe to enable all students to learn, and recognize and appropriately address instances of intolerance and harassment among students, such as bullying, racism, and sexism.